saastechacademy/foundation/udm/beginner/product-feature.md

 **Key Attributes**:
 - Product Feature Appl Type ID: Unique identifier.
+- Parent Type ID
 - Description.

 #### Common ProductFeatureApplType Values:
 1. **DISTINGUISHING_FEAT**: For unique or characteristic features that distinguish one product from another.
 2. **OPTIONAL_FEATURE**: Represents add-on features that are not essential but can be chosen by the user.
 3. **REQUIRED_FEATURE**: Essential features necessary for the product’s operation.
-4. **SELECTABLE_FEATURE**: Features that offer multiple options, requiring a selection.
+4. **SELECTABLE_FEATURE**: Features that offer multiple options, require a selection.
 5. **STANDARD_FEATURE**: Standard features included in every unit of the product.

 ### Utilizing Entities for Product Feature Definition